MPIK-COMMS/mugs/README.md

 ## Introduction
 MUGS provides both, geometric as well as regression methods, for calculating the gaze vector of a subject and it's intersection with a planar display in a free moving scenario.
-It also provides helpful interfaces for recording and analyzing data.
+It also provides convenient interfaces for recording and analyzing data.

 ## Installation - Linux